MPC offers advice to personal watercraft regulation consultation

 Mr John Heath, a highly experienced and respected marine surveyor with over 40 years’ experience is the IIMS Technical Director and a board member.
 He recalls using his first piece of Cygnus equipment back in the 1980s.
 “I certainly remember using the very large oscilloscopes, pencil and tracing paper to conduct diminution surveys – and naturally, I recall what a revolution it was for our industry.
 Continue reading “Cygnus Instruments: Famous Face Gets a Lesson on Surveying and UTG”

-IIMS CEO answers questions about new Marine Corrosion Professional Qualification
+IIMS CEO answers questions Marine Corrosion Qualification

 We put some questions to Mike Schwarz, Chief Executive Officer of the International Institute of Marine Surveying (IIMS), about the new Marine Corrosion Professional Qualification which is launching in June 2021.